Experimental

 If producing same findings repeatedly -> check for fish in dreams (expecting a specific answer) If explanations don’t fit -> check for red herring If confusion when approaching -> check for smokescreen

-Try: go deeper, reframe the question, or use /space_discovery to find what space you’re missing.
+Try: go deeper, reframe the question, or use /spd to find what space you’re missing.

 Saving Output

 Output is NOT auto-saved.
-If the user wants to save, they invoke /savefile after the session.
+If the user wants to save, they invoke /sf after the session.

 Pre-Completion Check